NarriTrail/newsFeedApp/README.md

 1. Open `App.tsx` in your text editor of choice and edit some lines.
 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!
+3.in the landing page there's  swipable button whenever the button is swipped the news feed will be appeared on swipe of each time news will be changed .The news card consists of an image, content related to the news

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!